seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-its absence is not announced. **The engine does not track the Boss's positions** — he does not report them and it is not the engine's job — so no line is addressed to a holder. **The run asks four questions in this order:** (1) what is developing next — the forward hunt of `СОЗРЕВАЕТ` across the list and the liquid perpetual book (§6); (2) what the market is doing now — BTC's regime, structure, relative strength, liquidity, risk; (3) which developing candidates are actionable now; (4) where the engine enters now. §5's freeze precedes all four because it captures the whole book at one minute, so the hunt of (1) can price whatever it finds (§5 step 4). **What
+its absence is not announced. **The engine does not track the Boss's positions** — he does not report them and it is not the engine's job — so no line is addressed to a holder. **The run asks four questions in this order:** (1) what is developing next — the forward hunt of `СОЗРЕВАЕТ` across the list and the liquid perpetual book, in §5's fixed order (§5 step 5, §6); (2) what the market is doing now — BTC's regime, structure, relative strength, liquidity, risk; (3) which developing candidates are actionable now; (4) where the engine enters now. §5's freeze precedes all four because it captures the whole book at one minute, so the hunt of (1) can price whatever it finds (§5 step 4). **What